 The Feel Bright Light Deluxe is another rare breed in terms of SAD lights and is as probably about as portable as you can get – it literally is a visor/baseball cap with the light pointed from the peak of the cap/visor into your eyes.
 This obviously means it is completely hands free, so you can enjoy your light therapy on the go.

 Using it is quite straight forward, you can either use the enclosed visor that comes with it or choose your own hat or visor to wear as it comes with a mounting kit.
 The batteries are rechargeable so make sure they are fully charged.
 Press the on/off switch once to use it at 12,000 lux and once again for 8,000 lux.

-The Deluxe Feel Bright Light comes with a visor, charger and carry case Put the hat on and adjust the brim so the lights shine directly into your eyes – the lights should appear brightly in the upper portion of your visual field and you should be able to look out from under the brim of the hat in the normal manner.
+The Deluxe Feel Bright Light can be bought with a visor, charger and carry case.
+Put the hat on and adjust the brim so the lights shine directly into your eyes – the lights should appear brightly in the upper portion of your visual field and you should be able to look out from under the brim of the hat in the normal manner.

 Note that you do need adequate background or room lighting on when you use this, otherwise you may find yourself walking round bumping into things.

 The light uses what Feel Bright call Greensafe Technology – this utilizes wavelengths of light along the visible blue-green spectrum that is between 470-560nm – peaking at 525 and is completely UV free.

 The device uses LED bulbs that are manufactured to last 30,000 hours (or 329 years if you use it for 30 minutes per day for 6 months!).
 The lights shut off automatically after 30 minutes of use.